asteris-llc/converge/README.md

 }
 ```

-Invoke this with `converge apply --local samples/fileContent.hcl` to install
+Invoke this with `converge apply --local samples/fileContent.hcl` to place
-Traefik from yum on your system.
+a test file on your system.
 You can also `converge plan --local
 samples/fileContent.hcl` to see what changes will be made before you apply them.

 ## Development